maxskunkworks/TLG/README.md

 The TLG repository contains ARM templates used to deploy Test Lab Guide (TLG) environments.
 You can learn more about TLGs [here](http://aka.ms/catlgs).

-ARM (Azure Resource Manager) templates are pre-configured prescriptive deployment packages that enable you to provision complex test/pilot environments in minutes that would otherwise require extensive PowerShell scripting or many hours of manual configuration.
+Azure Resource Manager (ARM)) templates are pre-configured prescriptive deployment packages that enable you to provision complex test/pilot environments in minutes that would otherwise require extensive PowerShell scripting or many hours of manual configuration.
 With little or no Azure experience, you can provision a standardized base environment for hands-on learning or to pilot integrated solutions.

 ## Templates